tsuckow/node-zwave-js/packages/cc/api.md

 //
 // @public (undocumented)
 export function ZWaveDataRate2DataRate(zdr: ZWaveDataRate_2): DataRate_2;

+// Warning: (ae-missing-release-tag) "ZWaveLongRangeCC" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ZWaveLongRangeCC extends CommandClass {
+}

 // Warning: (ae-missing-release-tag) "ZWavePlusCC" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //